Dr Chloë Reddaway

 Expertise & public engagement

-The Audacity of Christ Art: the problem of painting Christ: seven short films for the National Gallery.
+The Audacity of Christ Art: the problem of painting Christ: seven short films for the National Gallery (author and presenter).

-Art and the Bible Story: Inspired to Follow, a web resource for churches created by St Martin in the Fields in collaboration with the National Gallery.
+Art and the Bible Story: Inspired to Follow, collaborator on a web resource for churches created by St Martin in the Fields and the National Gallery.

-Stations of the Cross – collaborator on National Gallery station of this London-side art pilgrimage.
+Stations of the Cross – collaborator on the National Gallery station of this London art pilgrimage, 2016.